PeterWaher/IoTGateway/Services/Waher.Service.PcSensor/README.md

 ![Sniff](../../Images/Waher.Service.PcSensor.3.png)

-## Binary executable

-You can test the application by downloading a [binary executable](../../Executables/Waher.Service.PcSensor.zip).
-If you don't have an XMPP client you can use to chat with the sensor, or if the one you use does not support the XMPP IoT XEPs, you can also download the [WPF client](https://waher.se/Downloads/IoTClientSetup.exe) available in the solution.

 ## Categories XML

 After the first readout, a file called **categories.xml** is created.
 It includes all performance counter categories found.
 By default, no categories